 Peter Kareiva is the Chief Scientist and a Vice President for The Nature Conservancy.
 He is a recognized leader in the conservation community.
 Prior to taking on his leadership role with The Nature Conservancy, he was Director of the Division of Conservation Biology at NOAA.
 He has received a Guggenheim Fellowship and authored more than 100 articles.
 He is co-author of the 2011 textbook, Conservation Science: Balancing the Needs of People and Nature.
 His work is international in scope conducting research, consulting, and teaching in 20 countries.
 In 2007, the American Academy of Arts and Sciences elected him as a fellow.
 A 2012 profile of Kareiva in Greenwire was titled, “Myth-busting Scientist Pushes Greens Past Reliance on ‘Horror Stories.’”
-More information about Dr. Kareiva is available at his Nature Conservancy profile, http://www.nature.org.
+Dr. Kareiva’s Profile – Nature Conservancy.

 Keynote Speakers for 2013